The Simplicity Garden

 The Simplicity Garden, a reimagining of my original #StayHome Garden design, is not a template, but is a demonstration of how I would apply these elements to a bespoke project.

 Each of us has a unique connection with nature that is influenced by what inspires us.
-My bespoke e-design will bring those sources of inspiration to life as a cohesive garden concept that you can use to transform your space into your favourite place to be.
+My bespoke e‑Design will bring those sources of inspiration to life as a cohesive garden concept that you can use to transform your space into your favourite place to be.

-I have based this sample design on a fusion of Japanese and Bauhaus design tenets, to bring my own vision of serenity to life.
-These contrasting styles both grew from philosophies inspired by nature.
-From the Japanese style, I have taken inspiration for this simple, harmonious nature-inspired colour palette of timber, stone-grey and green.
-The layout of the garden is inspired by a Bauhaus-style geometry that is bold, but can be adapted to fit an irregular space and compensate for inexact measurements.
-This design can also be tailored to suit different self-build skills and resources.
-For instance, I have shown the space encircled by vertical railway sleepers as a simple low-growing wildflower lawn, but it could also be transformed into a more complex biodiverse pond and wetland habitat.
+The layout of the garden is inspired by a Bauhaus‑style geometry that is bold, but can be adapted to fit an irregular space and compensate for inexact measurements.
+This design can also be tailored to suit different self‑build skills and resources.
+For instance, I have shown the space encircled by vertical railway sleepers as a simple low‑growing wildflower lawn, but it could also be transformed into a more complex biodiverse pond and wetland habitat.

 I have used a simple palette of materials to create the geometry of the design, and a simple palette of plants to inhabit it with life.
 Timber structures rise from a stone‑grey landscape, surrounded by dense beds of mostly evergreen, undemanding native and pollinator‑friendly greenery.